A Promising Future For Poonawalla Fincorp

 Performance Inspiring Investor Confidence

 Investors are happy with the company’s performance.
-The shares of Poonawalla Fincorp reached an intraday high ?329.85 on the Bombay Stock Exchange.
+The shares of Poonawalla Fincorp reached an intraday high Rs 329.85 on the Bombay Stock Exchange.
 With strong fundamentals in place, they are on track for growth, which has led to increased optimism from investors.

-In the September quarter, Poonawalla Fincorp experienced a net profit of ?854.6 crore.
-Their Net Interest Income increased 17.5% year-on-year to ?558.4 crore.
+In the September quarter, Poonawalla Fincorp experienced a net profit of Rs 854.6 crore.
+Their Net Interest Income increased 17.5% year-on-year to Rs 558.4 crore.
 All of these are signs of increased profitability for Poonawalla Fincorp.
 This upward trajectory looks promising to investors who look forward to the increased returns they can receive from the company.

 Next Steps For Poonawalla Fincorp